jrd/capp/README.md

 This will exit with `0` status if undeploy was ok, greater number in case of error.

-### Start, Restart, Stop
+### Start, Restart, Stop, Status, Logs

-Any docker compose application is deployed as a **systemd service**, so it can be monitored with usual tools.

-For a **myapp** app, deployed on a **prod** environment, here are the actions that can be done:

-    compose@host $ systemctl status compose@myapp-prod
-    compose@host $ sudo systemctl start compose@myapp-prod
-    compose@host $ sudo systemctl restart compose@myapp-prod
-    compose@host $ sudo systemctl stop compose@myapp-prod
+See `ssh deploy@node help` for an exhaustive list of all actions and options.

-### Hacking
+### Hacking as admin

+If you can log into *node* and change to the `compose` account or your account is in the `docker` group:

-Go into you app and environment folder, containing `docker-compose.yml` file.
+- Go into you app and environment folder, containing `docker-compose.yml` file, for instance `cd myapp/prod` from `compose` home dir.
-For instance `cd myapp/prod`.

-Then use any `docker-compose` command, like `exec` to enter a container.
+- Then use any `docker-compose` command, like `exec` to enter a container.

-⚠ Keep it mind that the compose app is handled by a systemd service so **don't start or stop** the compose while the service is running or use `systemctl` commands.
+⚠ Keep it mind that the compose app is handled by a systemd service so **don't start or stop** the compose while the service is running.

-### Logging

-Access logging by:

-- using `docker-compose logs` command.
-- using `journalctl -feu compose@myapp-env` command.
+Better use the `capp start|stop` commands or `sudo systemctl start|stop` commands.

 License and authors
 -------------------